Skip to contentSkip to content

 What should I measure first?

-Start with signup rate, open rate, click rate, replies, quote requests, bookings, cart recovery, unsubscribe rate, and which links people use.
-You need decision signals, not a giant dashboard.
+Start with signup rate, open rate, click rate, replies, quote requests, bookings, cart recovery, and unsubscribe rate.
+You need decision signals, not a giant dashboard you never read.

 Share this